-The epithelium at the edge of an indolent ulcer is loose and underrun, unable to ‘stick down’ and heal the defect.
-For the indolent ulcer to heal, this non-adherent epithelium needs to be removed so that normal healthy epithelium can form and spread across to allow healing.
+The epithelium at the edge of a SCCED ulcer is loose and unable to ‘stick down’ to heal the defect.
+For the ulcer to heal, this non-adherent epithelium needs to be removed and the underlying layer altered so that normal healthy epithelium can spread across and stick down.

 The aims of treatment are to remove the loose epithelium and to encourage newly formed epithelium to anchor to the underlying cornea.
-Occasionally these treatments can be performed in the conscious animal using local anaesthetic eye drops but often it is necessary to sedate the patient to avoid undue stress and inadvertent damage to the eye.
+Occasionally these Corneal treatments can be performed in the conscious animal using local anaesthetic eye drops but often it is necessary to sedate the patient.

-Initial treatment is to perform debridement.
-This involves gently rubbing away the loose epithelium from the edge of the ulcer using a cotton bud.
+Initially, after applying local anaesthetic drops, we debride the loose epithelium from the edge of the ulcer using a cotton bud (see photo below).
 Following this, options include:

-- Grid or punctate keratotomy.
-Using a small needle, scratches are made on the surface of the cornea to allow the epithelium to spread across and ‘stick down’.
-This treatment has a 60-70% success rate per procedure, and can be repeated every 2-3 weeks until the ulcer heals
+- Grid or punctate keratotomy: Using a small needle, scratches are made on the ulcerated region of the cornea.
+This treatment has a 60-70% success rate per procedure, and can be repeated every 2-3 weeks until healed.

 What happens after the procedure?